 “Hydrodynamic loads”: Forces imposed on structures by waters due to the impact moving water on the upstream side of the structure, drag along its sides, and eddies or negative pressures on its downstream side.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Hydrology”: The science of the behavior of water in the atmosphere, on the earth’s surface, and underground.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Hydrostatic loads”: Forces imposed on structures due to the weight of the water.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Illuminated, exterior”: The lighting of a sign or sign structure by lights shining onto the surface of the sign.
-(Ord.
-763, 1996, Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Illuminated, interior”: The lighting of a sign or sign structure by lights contained within the sign, and shining out through the translucent surfaces of the sign.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Inaugurate”: The issuance of a building permit or site improvement permit.
-(Ord.
-1319, 2010; Ord.
-763, 1996)
+Moved to 1.14 (see signs) Moved to 1.14

 “Incombustible material”: Any material which will meet the requirements of the Uniform Building Code or approved standards for Douglas County.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Incompatibility of land uses”: The proximity or direct association of contradictory, incongruous, or discordant land use or activities, including the impact of noise, traffic, vibration, smoke, odors, and other similar environmental conditions.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Independent congregate senior living community”: An independent living community that entails private dwelling units/apartments designed for an adult population aged 55 years and older that may include some supportive services including, but not limited to, meals, housekeeping, home health, and other supportive services.
 A number of common facilities, including kitchen facilities, club houses, pools, health facilities, and other personal services, may be provided on the site.
-(Ord.
-1279, 2009)
+Moved to 1.13

 “Indoor Gun Range”: An enclosed facility or area used for archery or the shooting of firearms, whether for practice or sport.
-(Ord.
-1419, 2014)
+Moved to 1.13

 “Inflatable sign or inflatable device”: Any device, or grouping of balloons, larger than six feet in its longest dimension which is supported by air pressure or inflated with air or gas which is used to attract the attention of the public, whether or not it displays any specific advertising message.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Internal driveway”: For purposes of determining monument sign placement for a parcel of record located within a commercial or industrial complex, an internal driveway is a driveway or drive aisle located internal to the complex which provides access to the parcel and which does not abut or front on a public street.
-(Ord.
-870, 1999)
+Moved to 1.14

 “Irrigation system”: A permanent, artificial watering system designed to transport and distribute water to plants.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Junk yard and salvage facilities”: Primary or accessory use of structures or land for storage, dismantling or selling of cast-off, unused, scrap or salvage material of any sort.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.13

 “Kiosk”: A small, freestanding structure permanently affixed to the ground, requiring a building permit, which may have one or more surfaces used to display one or more advertising signs.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Kitchen”: Any room, all or part of which is designed or used for storage, refrigeration, cooking and the preparation of food.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.14

 “Lake Tahoe region”: That portion of the Lake Tahoe basin in Douglas County, Nevada, as delineated on the official maps of the Tahoe Regional Planning Agency.
-(Ord.
-763, 1996; Ord.
-353, 1980)
+Moved to 1.14

 “Land use zoning district”: A portion of the county within which certain uses of land and structures are defined, and regulations are specified.
-(Ord.
-763, 1996)
+Moved to 1.14